 Seeing relevant documents – after proceedings have started

 Once proceedings are instituted, the claimant may be able to seek discovery and inspection of relevant documents (unless privileged), e.g. notes of interviews, and an employer’s internal and external emails.

 It is for the claimant to show on a balance of probabilities that the stammer meets the legal test of being a ‘disability’, if the employer does not accept this.
 Expert evidence can be useful here, eg from a speech and language therapist (SLT).
-Expert evidence is not always necessary though – the Presidential Guidance on General Case Management (pdf), 2014, on employment tribunals indicates:
+Expert evidence is not always necessary though – para 3 of Guidance Note 4: Disability (page 13) in the Presidential Guidance – General Case Management: Employment Tribunals, England and Wales (pdf, judiciary.uk), 2018, on employment tribunals indicates:

-11.1 A claimant may be able to provide much of the information required without medical reports.
-A claimant may be able to describe their impairment and its effects on their ability to carry out normal day to day activities…
+3. A claimant who relies upon the protected characteristic of disability may be able to provide much of the information required without medical reports.
+A claimant may be able to describe their impairment and its effects on their ability to carry out normal day to day activities. …

-The guidance goes on to consider use of expert evidence.
+The guidance goes on to consider disclosure of relevant medical records and use of expert evidence.

 Expert evidence can, however, be useful to support a case.
 For example in Wakefield v HM Land Registry the SLT’s report seems to have been important evidence of the effects of the stammer, particularly hidden effects.
 The tribunal in that case also used the report in its decision on the reasonable adjustment duty (though that aspect was overruled on appeal).